 The top ranked school in the United States for Fine & Studio Arts is Brigham Young University - Provo.
 Brigham Young University - Provo is among the largest schools in Utah.

 Every student pursuing a degree in Fine & Studio Arts has to check out CUNY Hunter College.
-The location in a major city is wonderful for students seeking out considerable possibilities for social networking, adventure, and discovery.
+Looking for a big school?
+This college has more than 20,000 students on campus.

 Every student pursuing a degree in Fine & Studio Arts needs to check out Cooper Union for the Advancement of Science and Art.
 This is a fairly common subject of study at Cooper Union, with 33.9% of undergraduate students signed up for it.
 The setting in a major city is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.